-A wide range of well-known organisations from many European countries are showing an increased interest in adopting the COBIT framework.
-COBIT aims to link business goals to IT objectives, and provides metrics and maturity models to measure their accomplishment, as well as identifying the associated responsibilities of business and IT process owners.
+The COBIT® IT governance framework aims to link business goals to IT objectives, and provides metrics and maturity models to measure this accomplishment, as well as identifying the associated responsibilities of business and IT process owners.

-COBIT 5, released in early 2012, is the latest iteration of COBIT and incorporates the governance activities of ISO 38500 and other ISACA frameworks.
+COBIT 5, released in 2012, is the latest iteration of COBIT and incorporates the governance activities of ISO 38500 and other ISACA® frameworks.

 What is COBIT?